 Aerial survey data collection and analysis

 Aerial surveys have been conducted in the Monterey Bay region using a consistent survey methodology since the late 1980s (Forney et al.,1991).
-In the present study, we used aerial survey data collected during surveys for harbor porpoise and leatherback sea turtles between 2000 and 2013 (Fig.1.2, left panel; Table1.2).
+In the present study, we use aerial survey data collected during surveys for harbor porpoise and leatherback sea turtles between 2000 and 2013 (Fig.1.2, left panel; Table1.2).
 All surveys were conducted from a Partenavia P-68 high-wing two-engine aircraft.
 During aerial surveys, two observers searched from bubble windows on either side of the aircraft while a third observer searched from a belly window in the rear of the aircraft.
 A data recorder transcribed verbal sighting information for cetaceans and turtles (including declination angle, species, and number of animals) and environmental (visibility conditions) information from the observers into a custom-written software program on a laptop computer that was directly connected to a hand-held Global Positioning System.

 Aerial survey line-transect data were read from tab-delimited files into R (v.
 3.2.2, ?) for processing.
 All data were converted from geographic coordinates (latitude and longitude) into a custom two-dimensional projection (X and Y km from the centroid of the study area) using the spherical law of cosines to ensure uniformity of calculated distances (Miller et al., 2013).
 Aerial survey line transect effort was divided first into segments with continuous effort in constant sighting conditions (Beaufort sea state) and then divided again into 1-km effort subsegments.
 FollowingBecker et al.(2010) andJacobson et al.(2017), when it was not possible to divide effort segments exactly into 1-km subsegments, if the remainder of the effort segment was less than 500m it was added randomly to one of the subsegments, while if the remainder was greater than 500m a new subsegment was created and positioned randomly into the effort segment.
 Due to the low probability of observing harbor porpoise in high sea states, only data from the aerial survey effort obtained in Beaufort sea states 0–3